arihant2math/prontus/README.md

 # Prontus

-A WIP client for Pronto (https://pronto.io).
+A WIP client for Pronto (https://pronto.io), a messaging application used by educational institutions.

 ## Progress
 https://github.com/arihant2math/prontus/issues/1